Prado is parked in pensione in Tula. We convert into backpackers, drive to Mexico City to explore the town. 3 1/2 days sightseeing. Then back to Tula.

 Visibly, Avenida Francisco y Madero offers more than an old skyscraper.
-Some outstanding, over-ornated buildings.
+Some outstanding, over-ornate buildings.
 Among others the Casa de los Azulejos.

-… or the splendid Palacio Postal.
+… and the splendid Palacio Postal.
 The very place to buy ordinary, odd stamps.

 No doubt, after a while all this splendor, this extravagance and this pomp’n’glitter of certain areas just is getting too much.

 So, let’s sneak on – to the ordinary Mexican areas.

 Definitely not an easy task.
 After a few meters thru crumbling, graffiti grubbed houses you arrive in China Town.
 Well, maybe it’s ordinary Mexican life as well.
 Even if everything looks very Chinese, the inhabitants all seem to be of Mexican origin.

 Nearby 1 of the most famous markets in town: Mercado San Juan.
 An incredible selection of delicacies.
 A gourmet’s delight.
 At least for some visitors.